awsdocs/aws-cost-management-user-guide/doc_source/close-account.md

 We charge you through your designated payment method for any usage fees incurred before you closed your AWS account\.
 We might issue you any refunds that are due through that same payment method\.
 If you have active subscriptions, even after your account is closed, you might continue to be charged for the subscription until the subscription expires or is sold according to the terms governing the subscription\.
 If you're charged, you're charged through your designated payment method\.
 This situation might apply to you if, for example, you have a Reserved Instance that you pay for on a monthly basis\.
 These charges and refunds might occur after you close your account\.

-In addition, if you reopen your account, you might be charged for the cost of running AWS services during the post\-closure period\.
+In addition, if you reopen your account, you might be charged for the cost of running AWS service services during the post\-closure period\.
 This is specifically for any services that you didn't terminate before closing your account\.

 **Important**
 Closing your AWS account doesn't affect payment methods that you use on Amazon\.com or other Amazon websites\.